jheredianet/teslamate-abrp/README.md

 - The first value MQTT_SERVER corresponds to the name of your MQTT service name ("mosquitto" in the doc).
 - The second values (USER_TOKEN) correspond to the value provided by ABRP.
 - The third value corresponds to your car number (1 if you only have a single car).
 - The last value corresponds to your car model.
-When this value is not set, the script will try to determine your car model automatically (this should work for Models S, X and 3 with standard configs). __If your car is a Model Y or has some exotic trim/config, you need to find your car model on https://api.iternio.com/1/tlm/get_carmodels_list and use the corresponding key as a value for CAR_MODEL (e.g. "tesla:m3:20:bt37:heatpump" for a 2021 Model 3 LR).__
+When this value is not set, the script will try to determine your car model automatically (this should work for Models S, X, 3 and Y with standard configs). __The detection is very bare-bones and will not take into account factors such as wheel type, heat pump, LFP battery.
+It is recommended you take a moment to find your car model on https://api.iternio.com/1/tlm/get_carmodels_list and use the corresponding key as a value for CAR_MODEL (e.g. "tesla:m3:20:bt37:heatpump" for a 2021 Model 3 LR).__
 - Additionally, MQTT_PASSWORD and/or MQTT_USERNAME can be set to use authentication on the MQTT server.

 Then from the command line, navigate to the folder where your docker-compose.yml is located and run: